adityaghosh1987/hello-world/README.md

 the user needs some data after pressing some button.
 That button internally calls an API which returns some data & that data reflects into the UI.
-If the user presses that button very frequently then same API will get called multiple times before getting it response & All called API returns same response & user face flicker issue.
+If the user presses that button very frequently then same API will get called multiple times before getting its response & All called API returns same response & user face flicker issue.

 ## To achieve this functionality please follow the bellow following steps: